 Thus far, we’ve gone through several fingerpicking pattern options, and many of them involve a technique or two that you can use in different patterns.

-This one has some similarities to Travis picking (namely because you alternate playing strings with your thumb).
+This one has some similarities to Travis picking (namely, because you alternate playing strings with your thumb).
 It also resembles pattern 4 a bit because you sometimes use two fingers to pluck two strings simultaneously.

 Here’s what it looks like.
 First, you start with your thumb on the A string & then the D string.
 Your first finger then plays the G string & your middle finger plays the B string simultaneously.
 (This is a similar motion to what your three fingers are doing in fingerpicking pattern 4).
 Your thumb goes back to the D string, & your ring finger then plays the high E.

 Your middle finger plays the B string, your index finger plays the G string, and your middle finger plays the B string again.
 It can be a little hard to follow this pattern written out, but the video tutorial will give you a good sense of the general style and feel.
-This would be a tough finger-picking pattern to start with, but once you have some experience with picking, it’s a fun one to learn.
+This would be a tough finger-picking pattern to start with, but once you have some experience with picking, it’s fun to learn.

 You might have noticed that the video tutorial for this pattern (as well as for other patterns in our list) demonstrates using an acoustic guitar.
 After all, when most people think of fingerpicking through a chord progression, they picture an acoustic guitarist.